escube/GoogleCloudSpooler/README.md

 To use this library you need the following :

-1. Email from Google
+1. User account from google
-2. Password
+2. Group from google.
+You can create one from [here](https://groups.google.com)
 3. [OAUTH from google.](more information on this https://developers.google.com/accounts/docs/OAuth2)
-4. A computer that is connected to the printer you want to use with this service.

-Please note it's all very flexible and how you connect the printer with Google Cloud Printer doesn't influence the use of this library.

-I used a windows machine with Chrome on it, and added printers to Chrome
+4. Google Chrome

+How to proceede :

+1. Create a google account
+2. Create a group on google
+3. Create in [Google Developers](https://console.developers.google.com) under credentials a new user credential
+4. Add the new created service in point 3 to the groupcreated in point 2
+5. Connect with credential of you google account of point 1 with google Chrome and following this [guide](https://developers.google.com/cloud-print/docs/overview) add the printers you want to use remotely

+Everything should be in place to start.

 With these informations you can fill in the file conf.json and use it as you need.
 ```